tpook92/MoBPS/README.md

 Updates since initial release:

+### Version 1.8.08 (29.03.22)

+Added single sex mode (one.sex.mode = TRUE in creating.diploid)

+Added feature to remove genotyping state (genotyped.remove.gen/database/cohorts in breeding.diploid)

+Removed change.order parameter - SNPs are now always automatically ordered when bp position is given

+Fixed some minor bugs and convinency issues like #4 and get.map() Morgan - positions

+Added material from the MoBPS Workshop

+Updated documentation

 ### Version 1.8.04 (23.03.22)

 Addex export.relationship.matrix to export the relationship matrix from the breeding value estimation